developer-zebra/developer-zebra-site/emdk-api-generation/mdocToMarkdown/markdown/barcode/ScanDataCollection_ScanData/index.md

 ##Properties

 ###Data
-The barcode data that was scanned.
+Provides a list of the different types of barcode data to be scanned.

 **Type** - System.String
 ###LabelType
-The barcode symbology that was scanned.
+Provides a list of the different types of barcode data to be scanned.

 **Type** - Symbol.XamarinEMDK.Barcode.ScanDataCollection+LabelType
 ###TimeStamp
-The timestamp when the barcode was scanned.
+Provides a list of the different types of barcode data to be scanned.

 **Type** - System.String